 - give your steps and any steep areas extra attention

-- look out for salt bins; they’re for you to use on your road as our gritters only cover the busier roads
+- look out for salt bins; they are for you to use on your road as our gritters only cover the busier roads

-You can read more by downloading our winter service plan (pdf, 253kb).
+You can read more by downloading our winter service plan (PDF, 1.8mb).